-The LE-600 Turbine is based on a simple design for ease of installation and reliable operation.
+The LE-450 turbine is based on a simple design for ease of installation and reliable operation.
 You may notice the following behaviour during normal operation:

-- Cut-in The turbine will not begin to charge the batteries until the rotor is spinning at approximately 290 RPM.
+- Cut-in The turbine will not begin to charge the batteries until the rotor is spinning at approximately 300 RPM.
 Whilst operating below this speed, the turbine will be 'off-load' and freewheeling.
-Once the turbine output voltage becomes equal to the nominal battery voltage (at around 290 RPM), the turbine will come 'on-load' and begin to deliver current to the batteries.
-During the off-load stages of rotation, the blades will rotate very freely.
-This allows the rotor to build up speed and allows aerodynamic lift to be generated by the blades. - Normal Operation Once the rotor is spinning more than 290 RPM, current will be delivered to the batteries.
+Once the turbine output voltage becomes equal to the nominal battery voltage (at around 300 RPM), the turbine will come 'on-load' and begin to deliver current to the batteries.
+During the off-load stages of rotation, the rotor blades rotate very freely.
+This allows the rotor to build up speed and allows aerodynamic lift to be generated by the blades. - Normal Operation - Once the rotor is spinning at 300 RPM, current will be delivered to the batteries.
 As the rotor speed increases, so too will the current and voltage.
 Excessive wind speed may increase the battery voltage to a high level.
 Once this happens the diversion charge controller will recognise that the battery voltage is too high and begin 'dumping' power to the heater module. - Charge Regulation Once the charge controller has switched over to the dump load, the turbine will no longer be charging the batteries.
-Instead the power from the turbine will be delivered to the dump load (usually a resistive heater element).
+Instead, the power from the turbine will be delivered to the dump load (usually a resistive heater element).
 The battery voltage will begin to drop to normal levels during the regulation period.
 Once the battery voltage is back within acceptable limits, the charge controller will switch the turbine output back to the batteries.
-Refer to the Charge Controller User Manual for specific operational instructions.
-This arrangement is more effective than stop/starting the turbine incessantly. - Shut Down The run/stop switch should only be used to slow the unit prior to taking it down or tethering the turbine.
-By activating the stop switch, the output from the cables of the turbine are 'shorted' together.
+Refer to the charge controller user manual for specific operational instructions. - Shut Down By activating the stop switch, the output from cables of the turbine are 'shorted' together.
 This effectively puts an infinite load on the generator causing the turbine to stall.
-When the stop switch is activated, the turbine may still rotate slowly during high winds, but the rotor blades will not be able to build up any significant speed.
+When the stop switch is activated the turbine may still rotate slowly during high winds, but the rotor blades will not be able to build up any significant speed.
 It is not recommended that the stop switch is activated whilst the rotor is spinning at high speed.
 This sudden braking action will stress the blades and other components.
 Only activate the stop switch during a 'lull' when the rotor is not spinning excessively fast.